 1961: Project MoHole

-In 1961 when dynamic positioning was successfully used to keep the drilling platform CUSS on target in strong current, scientific drilling took root as a feasible technology to study Earth's subseafloor geology.
-Project Mohole, a concept proposed to the US National Science Foundation, considered the feasibility of drilling through the geological boundary identified by an abrupt change in rock physical parameters (Mohorovičić discontinuity) that marks the transition from thin oceanic crust to the mantle, Earth's main interior layer.
+In 1961 when dynamic positioning was successfully used to keep the drilling platform CUSS I on target in strong current, scientific drilling took root as a feasible technology to study Earth's subseafloor geology.
+Project Mohole, a concept proposed to the U.S. National Science Foundation, considered the feasibility of drilling through the geological boundary identified by an abrupt change in rock physical parameters (Mohorovičić discontinuity) that marks the transition from thin oceanic crust to the mantle, Earth's main interior layer.

 1966-1983: Deep Sea Drilling Project (DSDP)